New Feature for a Mobile App

 We designed three core flows to demonstrate how these features increase engagement:

-• Community Feed: Users see what friends are listening to, like or comment, and follow playlists.
-Shazam becomes a social hub.
+1. Community Feed-Users see what friends are listening to, like or comment, and follow playlists, Shazam becomes a social hub

-• Personal Insights: A dashboard highlights top artists, recent discoveries, and trends.
-Users revisit regularly for new stats.
+2. Personal Insights-A dashboard highlights top artists, recent discoveries, and trends, users revisit regularly for new stats.

-• Discovery Playlists: Each Shazam triggers contextually related playlists, encouraging exploration instead of quick exits.
+3. Discovery Playlists-Each Shazam triggers contextually related playlists, encouraging exploration instead of quick exits

 Sketches-Early Design Concepts